nelsonaloysio/fedora-nautilus-typeahead/README.md

 dnf install nautilus-typeahead
 ```

-**If nautilus is already installed, updating the system should have it automatically replaced for nautilus-typeahead.**
+If nautilus is already installed, update the system to have it automatically replaced for nautilus-typeahead.

 > Note: if installing from a local package, replace `nautilus-typeahead` with `./nautilus-typeahead-*.rpm`.